-% of employment 69.8%
+Services % of employment 69.8%

-% of employment 14.1%
+Government % of employment 14.1%

-% of employment, 2.6%
+Timber % of employment, 2.6%

-% of employment, 1.6%
+Agriculture (2022) % of employment, 1.6%

-% of employment, 35.0%
+Travel & Tourism % of employment, 35.0%

-% of employment % of employment, % of employment,
+^{}Includes the Georgia Pacific paper mill which also uses recycled paper.

-Includes the Georgia Pacific paper mill which also uses recycled paper.
-Source Headwater Economics' Economic Profile System https://headwaterseconomics.org/apps/economic-profile-system/41041
+https://headwaterseconomics.org/apps/economic-profile-system/41041

 In no sense can Lincoln County be considered a Very High Impact county in relation to Forest Service 'land outputs' and 'forest industry employment'.
 The typing of Benton County as High Impact is just as incorrect.
-It is our conclusion that Forest Service lands do not cause Moderate, High or Very High impacts to any county near the Siuslaw National Forest.
-And the DEIS analysis does not support the conclusion that Forest Service generated revenues have an impact on counties associated with the Siuslaw National Forest.
+It is our conclusion, that the Forest Service lands do not Moderate, High or Very High impact to any county near the Siuslaw National Forest.
+And, the DEIS analysis does not support the conclusion that Forest Service generated revenues have an impact on counties associated with the Siuslaw National Forest.

 All the rigmarole of the Sustainable Rural Communities section hardly sheds light on rural vitality or decline.
-Such an analysis would have to delve into wealth distribution and money flows to and from households in the planning region and the whole country.
+Such an analysis would have to delve into wealth distribution and monetary flows to and from households for the planning region.

-In 2023, the Coast Range Association summarized over twenty years of forest and socioeconomic research into a report titled Wealth, Income and Rural Communities.
-Link to the report here.
+In 2024, the Coast Range Association summarized over twenty years of forest and socioeconomic research into a report titled Building Wealth in Oregon's Rural Communities: A PROPOSAL.